JKinx/CS51-FinalProject/README.md

 **Implementation**

-**Implementation**

 In order to implement lexical scoping, I changed the way functions (Fun) were evaluated so that whenever the evaluator comes across a Fun expression, it was made into a closure with the current (in the lexical scope of the function) environment.
 So when we need to evaluate an application, the function is now evaluated in the environment it was defined in and not the most recent dynamic environment.

 After writing the eval_l evaluator, I realized that eval_l and eval_d have most of their code in common so I decided to make a new function called create_eval which takes an extra argument called model (which takes a model data type) in addition to those taken by eval_l and eval_d.
-Create_eval now creates a closure regardless of where the evaluator is lexically scoped.
-However, if the model parameter if provided as Dynamic, it makes a closure with an empty environment and does the application evaluation in the most recent environment.
+Create_eval now creates a closure regardless of whether the evaluator is lexically scoped or not.
+However, if the model parameter is provided as Dynamic, it makes a closure with an empty environment and does the application evaluation in the most recent environment.

 I decided to use closure for both eval_d and eval_l since it made the match case in App evaluation simpler.